vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/IV.md

 "Nor for me, unfortunately."
 Victor gave me a sympathetic smile.
 "You must pray for us," he said.

 Gallus changed the subject.
 While he talked hunting with Victor, I stood by silently, beginning to feel already like one of those Galilean monks or "solitaries" as they are called, which is rather a misnomer since no monk is ever solitary.
 They are the most gregarious set of men in the world, for ever eating, guzzling and gossiping with one another.
-Most of them retire from the world in order to have a continuous party.
+Most of them retire from the world in order to have a continuous party.+++(4)+++

 "Are you really going to become a priest?"
 The voice was low.